dvnll/pyudbf/README.md

 The main entrance to the code is udbf_file_reader.py which reads an UDBF file and converts it into an ASCII file.
 Call udbf_file_reader.py --help for usage information.
 The provided methods can be used to create more advanced I/O.

-The "test"-folder contains a small UDBF test file for testing.
+The "test"-folder contains a small example UDBF file for testing.